 Gathering statistics about communicable diseases is difficult.
 Covid-19 is no exception.
 The best available measures are all trailing measures, often with long lag times.
-I continually see statistics poorly or inappropriately presented.
+I continually see statistics that are poorly or inappropriately presented.

 The most important statistic is the number of newly infected people.
 There is currently no way to directly measure this.
 Contact tracing can be used to notify some people who may have been infected by an infected person.
 However, it is rare that people know (or remember) all the people they have been in contact with while they were infectious.